gdevaney/WallAI/index.md

 The pyramid pooling module fuses features under four different pyramid scales, where the highest level captures the global context, while the lowest level captures more fine-grained context.
 This context-aware model takes into consideration what objects are associated with which, e.g. boat is the object usually associated with water, not a car.
 Similarly, PSPNet could be used to take into consideration that a wall is an object that is to be associated indoors.
-Our work plans to leverage the human-annotated dataset and pretrained models trained on lots of data to create models that specifically detects and paints walls.
+Our work plans to leverage the human-annotated dataset, pretrained models trained on lots of data, and computer vision techniques to create models that specifically detect and paint walls.
-Painting the walls is another challenge after segmenting the image correctly as there are multiple aspects to consider to color image naturally.
+Wall recoloration is another challenge after segmenting the image correctly, as there are multiple aspects to consider when naturally coloring images.

 # Methods/Approach